 Real-time updates help 3PL keep track of their vehicles as well as prevent and manage delays.
 This ensures smooth and efficient deliveries.
 Many companies are increasingly using technologies like IoT, AI and machine learning to enhance their transportation management systems and determine the arrival time windows or potential delays and resolve them swiftly.

 Varuna Group, for instance, has a centralised Control Tower and an IoT-enabled tracking dashboard that operates on automated vehicle-based notifications in real-time to monitor the entire fleet.
 They also have GPS installed in all vehicles to track and manage them along with a 24X7 control room for monitoring vehicle movement.
 This enables the company to track all potential delays and challenges.

-Effective communication and collaboration are key for any business to be successful, including 3PLs.
+Effective communication and collaboration are key for any business to be successful, including 3PL logistics companies in india.
 Companies with ineffective internal and external communication often face obstacles in their day-to-day operations.
 These issues not only hamper the daily functioning but also the productivity of the company.
 Automating businesses helps companies integrate new and existing customers as well as trading partners and suppliers with minimal disruptions.

 V-Manage, a mobile app developed by Varuna Group helps the company’s on-ground team to manage responsibilities seamlessly.
 Varuna Group’s V-Connect is an internal app for on-demand sourcing of vehicles from a pre-approved fleet for spot indents.